2026 Affordable Homebuyer Guide (7 steps to buy a home you love)

 Your loan officer will give you a home loan pre-approval that looks something like this:

-Some people get their home loan pre-approval right away and other people have to work at it a bit, which is a normal thing.
+Some people get their home loan pre-approval right away and other people have to adjust their finances first, which is a normal thing.

 Step 5: The Home Search